 La Sultana Oualidia is the ideal place to unwind.
 A tranquil retreat located on a quiet and sheltered lagoon near the pretty fishing village of Oualidia on the Atlantic coast, facing a salt water lagoon and beach where ocean and coast merge.
 Guests can try their hand at surfing, go on a Bird Watching Safari, have a picnic on a secluded beach, or simply sit back, enjoy the in-house spa and dine on fresh oysters.
 Visit the hotel website.

 This hotel is a true retreat (no children under 12 years allowed) set in the grounds of a four-hectare former olive farm in the foothills of the Atlas Mountains, a 45 minute drive from Marrakech.
 There’s a large heated pool, a good sized spa and the rooms are spacious and done in neutral tones – not typically Moroccan.
-We recommend the rooms at the front of the main house for the best views of the Atlas Mountains.
 Visit the hotel website.

 If you’re looking for a sea breeze and the sand between your toes, then head to Morocco’s Atlantic coast where L’Heure Bleue (Member of the prestigious Relais & Chateaux association) with its famous roof top pool is one of our top pick in Essaouira.
 Visit the hotel website.